vladimirlishchuk/woa-oaktree/guide/1-partition.md

 ### Prerequisites
 - A brain (most important of all)

-- No brain (the shit above doesn't matter
+- Brain death (the shit above doesn't matter

 - Axe